echandler5956f/WSLNetworkBridge/README.md

 Note that running the bash script isn't necessary when running ROS locally- only when connecting to external machines like a Turtlebot.

 # Disclaimer:
-I do not take any responsibility for potential damage to hardware, or brain damage due to my poor scripting practices.
+I do not take any responsibility for potential damage to hardware.
 Credits for the main executable and .dll go to CzBix from https://github.com/CzBiX/WSLHostPatcher.
 More information about WSL network problems and solutions can be found here: https://github.com/microsoft/WSL/issues/4150#issuecomment-1018524753